aspose-slides/Aspose.Slides-Documentation/reportingservices/getting-started/installation/manual-integration-of-aspose-slides-in-ssrs-2012-sharepoint-integration-mode/_index.md

 {{% alert color="primary" %}}

-This article explains how to integrate Aspose.Slides for Reporting Services manually in SSRS 2012 SharePoint integration concept.
+This article teaches you how to integrate Aspose.Slides for Reporting Services manually in SSRS 2012 SharePoint integration concept.

 {{% /alert %}}
 ## **Integrating Aspose.Slides with SSRS 2012 in SharePoint Integration Mode**
-The following steps show how to manually install Aspose.Slides for Reporting Services to integrate with with SSRS 2013 in SharePoint integration mode.
-The manual installation uses the DLL instead of the MSI installer.
-We recommend you install with the MSI installer because it performs all necessary installation and configuration automatically.
-However, if you fail to install with the MSI installer then the following helps you set up Aspose.Slides.
+The manual installation here uses the DLL in place of the MSI installer.

+We recommend you install the product using the MSI installer because it performs all necessary installation processes and configuration tasks automatically.
+However, if the automatic installation with MSI installer fails, these are steps you must follow:

 1. Copy the **Aspose.Slides.ReportingServices.dll** from the **Universal** directory to the **SharePonit RS** bin directory.
-   In our case it's *C:\Program Files\Common Files\Microsoft Shared\Web Server Extensions\14\WebServices\Reporting\bin*
+   In our case, it's *C:\Program Files\Common Files\Microsoft Shared\Web Server Extensions\14\WebServices\Reporting\bin*
-1. Update Sharepoint's **rssrvpolicy.config** file (from the *C:\Program Files\Common Files\Microsoft Shared\Web Server Extensions\14\WebServices\Reporting* directory) in the same way as described in the [Aspose.Slides for Reporting Services manual installation](https://docs.aspose.com/slides/reportingservices/manual-integration-of-aspose-slides-in-ssrs-2012-sharepoint-integration-mode/) article.
+1. Update Sharepoint's **rssrvpolicy.config** file (from the *C:\Program Files\Common Files\Microsoft Shared\Web Server Extensions\14\WebServices\Reporting* directory) in the same way described in the [Aspose.Slides for Reporting Services manual installation](https://docs.aspose.com/slides/reportingservices/manual-integration-of-aspose-slides-in-ssrs-2012-sharepoint-integration-mode/) article.
-1. Run the following script in Powershell, but replace rs_test with the name of your Reporting Services app name.
+1. Run this script in Powershell but replace rs_test with the name of your Reporting Services app name.

 **rs_test**